giraffe-fsharp/Giraffe/README.md

     member __.Configure (app : IApplicationBuilder)
                         (env : IHostingEnvironment)
                         (loggerFactory : ILoggerFactory) =

         app.UseGiraffe webApp
 ```

 ## Sample applications

 There is a basic sample application in the [`/samples/SampleApp`](https://github.com/dustinmoris/Giraffe/tree/develop/samples/SampleApp) folder.

+An example of a live website which uses Giraffe is [https://buildstats.info](https://buildstats.info).
+It uses the [XmlViewEngine](#renderhtml) to build dynamically rich SVG images and Docker to run the application in the Google Container Engine (see [GitHub repository](https://github.com/dustinmoris/CI-BuildStats)).

 More sample applications will be added in the future.